Skip to main content

 3. Steady-State Cardiovascular Exercise ∞ Moderate-intensity activities like brisk walking, jogging, or cycling contribute to the overall caloric deficit needed for fat loss.
 This form of exercise also improves cardiovascular health and reduces stress, which can lower cortisol levels.
 Chronically elevated cortisol, a stress hormone, is known to suppress the HPG axis.

 By combining these elements, an individual can create a powerful, multi-faceted intervention.
-The reduction in fat mass from diet and cardio diminishes the suppressive effects of aromatization and inflammation, while and HIIT directly stimulate the endocrine system and improve the body’s ability to handle glucose.
+The reduction in fat mass from diet and cardio diminishes the suppressive effects of aromatization and inflammation, while resistance training and HIIT directly stimulate the endocrine system and improve the body’s ability to handle glucose.
 This comprehensive approach addresses the root causes of functional secondary hypogonadism, offering a viable path to restoring the body’s natural hormonal rhythm without immediate recourse to medication.

 Academic